 Follow-up visits are made with the oncology service to monitor the progression and healing of side effects, and to evaluate the status of the cancer.
 Visits are generally recommended 2 to 4 weeks after the radiation protocol is completed, and then every 1 to 3 months for the first year to 1.5 years.Who will be caring for my pet during radiation therapy?

-Our radiation team includes two veterinary radiation oncologists and two registered veterinary technicians with a specialization in radiation therapy.
+Our radiation team includes a veterinary radiation oncologist and two registered veterinary technicians with specialized training in radiation therapy.
 We work directly with the medical oncology and surgical teams to provide thoughtful, comprehensive cancer therapy for your pet.